-Amy Fisher Now: Where is She Today?
-Is Amy Fisher in Jail?
-What Happened to Her?
+Amy Fisher: Where is Mary Jo Buttafuoco's Shooter Now?

 — Amy Fisher (@RealAmyFisher) April 18, 2015

+Amy Fisher’s videos led to her appearing as a guest during DJ sets or in strip clubs or even in TV shows, but in 2011, she announced that she would no longer be making adult films.
+According to the New York Daily News, Amy said that she earned nothing but embarrassment from her sex tapes, although, in the end, she did reach a six-figure settlement sum with the distributor of her films, Red Light District.
+In 2017, Amy revealed to the New York Post that she had moved back to Long Island and was now living in a home located less than an hour’s drive from where she shot Mary Jo Buttafuoco.
+The reason for her move was that she wanted to be close to her family and that both she and her children were outcasted in The Sunshine State.

 Another New York Post article from the same year reported that Amy Fisher, now going by a different name because she wants a private life, is filming “online peep shows” in her bedroom, in her Long Island home.
 In easier words, she now works as a cam girl.
 Talking about her career path now, she said, “This is what I have to do to make money.”
-Amy’s twitter account has been inactive since 2016, but it is the only social media platform that we could positively find her on.
-(Featured Image Credit: ABC News / 20/20)
+Amy’s Twitter account has been inactive since 2016, but it is the only social media platform that we could positively find her on.

+Read More: Is Amy Fisher Married?
+Did She and Joey Buttafuoco Get Back Together?